 I do not think it is possible to own enough woodworking clamps; I always seem to be short!

 A proud progress shot.
 I took off three weeks during the summer to finish all speakers, but that was overly ambitious; the rest were built in weekends and during the Christmas vacation.
-I think I spent well over 240 hours finishing the speakers.
+I think I spent well over 240 hours finishing the cabinets.

 The speaker cabling does run internally for the top baffle, but there is a difference between adding a few holes in CAD and actually adding the holes in wood.
 I had to order a drill of half a meter for this one operation, eyeballing the alignment hoping not to ruin a precious panel.

 A colleague borrowed me his Ulmia miter saw; this is not only an absolutely delight to work with but also doubles as a great clamping assist.
 The cable trenches were added using a small Proxxon router to the inside edges of the driver cut-outs.
 This brand-new tool burned out after 20 minutes; I didn’t notice it getting hot holding the tool at the router base and it did not have any thermal protection.
-At the shop this lousy “robust machine” suddenly changed into “a very sensitive tool you should not use for more than 10 minutes” but fortunately the damage fell under warranty.
+At the shop this lousy “robust machine” suddenly changed into a “very sensitive tool you should not use for more than 10 minutes” but fortunately the damage fell under warranty.

 Meanwhile the driver magnets were all sprayed black.

 The tweeters are slightly thicker than the top baffle and require a bit more room.
 The tweeters were simply glued into place and as I had the luxury of CNC machining I had two small inserts made to house them.
+Perhaps you can sand off the thread at the rear of the tweeter to reduce their overall height a bit?

 This shot shows how the cable from the subwoofer cabinet connects to the top baffle using another Neutrik connection.
 Most of that connector was sawed off to make everything fit.
 Four small motion dampers are positioned on each corner of the top baffle ground plate.
 These were the smallest I could find and I was worried the top baffle might move too much, so I added provisions for eight dampers.
 The movement of the top baffle proved to be negligible.
 I didn’t do any transfer function measurements or such and you can feel there’s a difference in motion between the cabinet and baffle when the speaker is playing.

 There’s a small plastic spacer ring between the damper and the ground plate to align the top baffle; in the back there’s two 2.5mm spacers and in front two 3.0mm spacers.
-The thread of the top baffle runs through the top plate of the woofer cabinet and they can (just) be fastened by four small nuts.
-The entire top battle is very stable, but I wanted to reduce the risk of toppling the top baffle from the woofer cabinet.
+The thread of the top baffle runs through the top plate of the woofer cabinet and they can (just) be fastened by four small nuts (the entire top battle is very stable, but I wanted to reduce the risk of toppling the top baffle from the woofer cabinet).
 A torn damper can be easily replaced.

 There’s a 3mm gap between the moving and stationary parts.
 After some (lateral) adjustments the top baffle fits just great!